MaiAbdulhamid/The-Complete-2020-Web-Development-Bootcamp/README.md

   </body>
   </html>
   ```
-  -	<code>meta</code> tag utf-8 tell the browser that all text in the page are encoded using utf-8 encoding system wich is the standered encoding.
+  -	<code>meta</code> tag utf-8 tell the browser that all texts on the page are encoded using utf-8 encoding system which is the standard encoding.
   -	Unicode “utf-8” has all characters and emojis.
   -	There is a different types of <code>meta</code> tags for diffrent purposes.